regulatorystudies/Reg-Stats/data/cfr_pages/by_title/README.md

 trickle in for over a year (see *Update Cadence*).
 Two mechanisms keep the dataset current:

-- **Automatic recent-editions check (default).** Every normal scrape re-probes the 3 most recent cached editions for newly posted volumes.
-It's cheap, since cached volumes are skipped, so a routine annual run keeps still-rolling years current on its own; a year flips to `year_complete = True` once all its volumes are in.
-Disable with `--no-recent-check`.
+- **Automatic recent-editions check (default).** Every normal scrape also checks the 3 most recent cached editions for newly posted volumes — **regardless of the `--years` you pass**.
+So `--years 2024` will also touch 2023 and 2025; the scraper prints a `Freshness check:` line naming the extra years it added.
+This is a re-probe, not a re-scrape: cached volumes are skipped and only volumes past each title's last are fetched, so it's cheap.
+It means a routine annual run keeps still-rolling years current on its own, and a year flips to `year_complete = True` once all its volumes are in.
+Disable with `--no-recent-check` when you want strictly the years you asked for.
 - **Full re-verification (`--verify`, on demand).** Re-downloads *every* volume in the `--years` range and reports what changed versus the cache (volumes added, removed, or recounted), including corrections to older volumes the